-My recommendation for one of the best things to do in Oslo?
-If you are keen to learn a bit about the history of Norway, as well as take in some extraordinary art, then a must is a visit to Oslo City Hall, or Oslo rådhus, as its known locally.
+What’s the best thing to do in Oslo?
+If you are keen to learn a bit about the history of Norway, as well as take in some extraordinary art, then you must visit Oslo City Hall, or Oslo rådhus, as it’s known locally.

 The public art collection of Oslo City Hall is an inspiring reminder to travelers that cultural heritage sites are not just ancient relics but include those of the 21st century.
 While of the modern era, Oslo City Hall is a historically significant structure–that also happens to contain an extraordinary collection of stunning murals by the best of Norwegian painters.

 Representing movements dominating the Norwegian art scene from the 1930s throughout the 1950s, the work presented at Oslo City Hall encompasses a wide range of mediums, including vibrant and compelling frescoes, tapestries, sculptures and paintings, all depicting Norwegian history, values and traditions.
 Oslo City Hall is situated in the Pipervika neighborhood in downtown Oslo, located between the Oslofjord inlet, Akershus Fortress and the City Hall Square.
 Pipervika means ‘the piping bay’; the verb “pipe” in Scandinavian is often used to describe the sound of strong wind.